Is Sri Lanka a country you have wondered about visiting?

 Arriving in the city of Kurunegala is the famous Athagala Rock (shaped like an elephant).

-Kurunegala is a local stopping place to visit the 20-meter Athagala Samadhi Buddha Statue (White Buddha) and shrine.
+Kurunegala is a local stopover for visitors to visit the 20-meter Athagala Samadhi Buddha Statue (White Buddha) and shrine.

-For spectacular views, you can either walk the 400 stone steps to the shrine or drive the 1.9 km to the top.
+You can walk the 400 stone steps to the shrine or drive the 1.9 km to the top for spectacular views.

 From Kurunegala, it is 55km to Dambulla.